sanjay-rb/docker-kubernetes-notes/README.md

 # Introduction to Kubernetes

-Sure!
-Here's an expanded version of the document with more context and a simple example to better explain **WHAT** and **WHY**:

----

-# Introduction to Kubernetes

 ## WHAT?

 Kubernetes (often abbreviated as K8s) is an open-source system for automating the deployment, scaling, and management of containerized applications.